 In rPRAM, we assume that the PCM-based main memory starts without any faults and does wear-leveling to uniformly distribute the writes.
-For cases where Error Correcting Code (ECC) exist on chip, the first few bit faults can be tolerated using pre-built schemes.
+For cases where Error Detection and Correction (ECC) exist on chip, the first few bit faults can be tolerated using pre-built schemes.
 When the first bit fault (beyond ECC tolerance limit) occurs, we temporarily decommission the PCM page k and place it in a separate pool of faulty PCM pages that are waiting to be matched with other compatible pages.
-We then find a compatible group of g faulty PCM pages, and store the corresponding parity in a separate highperformance buffer to avoid performance bottleneck.
+We then find a compatible group of q faulty PCM pages, and store the corresponding parity in a separate high-performance buffer to avoid performance bottleneck.
 In this work, we use a small DRAM to store parity for faster access, which we believe is more cost-effective than simply having additional PCM pages for parity.
 This is mainly motivated by two facts: (1) Parity information is much smaller than data itself- typically G data blocks have one corresponding parity block.
 (2) Parity needs to be accurate and cannot have errors in order to recover the faulty data block.

-As the number of faults per page increase, it becomes harder to form a group of compatible faulty pages that don't have fault at the same byte positions.
+As number of faults per page increase, it becomes harder to form a group of compatible faulty pages that don't have fault at the same byte positions.
 Experimentally, we observe that the average number of random trials needed for three-way matching of faulty PCM pages (with at least 80 bit faults) is more than twice the number of trials required for twoway matching.
-Therefore, in order to bound the complexity associated with matching, we reduce the group size from three to two once the faulty page incurs more than 80 bit faults.
-We note that this involves disbanding the existing three-page group, and invoking the matching algorithm to find a new compatible two-page pair.
+Therefore, in order to bound the complexity associated with matching, we reduce the RAID 4 group size from three to two, once the faulty page incurs more than 80 bit faults.

 In our experiments, we measure the lifetime (as the total number of writes to the PCM) in rPRAM and compare it against prior schemes like Fail_Stop (that does not have any Error Correction capabilities and discards a PCM block after the first fault occurs), DRM [1], ECP [8] schemes.
-We assume a baseline of 4GB PCM Memory with 4KB page size and perform writes at a granularity of 64 byte blocks.
+We assume a baseline of 4GB PCM Memory with 4KB page size and perform writes at a granularity of 64 Byte blocks.
 We assume a 50% probability that any single write operation would flip a particular bit.
 We model the PCM to have lifetimes that follow normal distribution with a mean of 108 respectively and variation coefficient of 0.2.

 Figure 1 shows our preliminary results.
 We observe that in a 4 KB page, there is a high probability of at least one byte having a lifetime in the tail-end of the normal distribution.
 This makes the Fail_Stop scheme to quickly decommission all the pages rapidly and the PCM's effective capacity drops to zero.
+DRM offers an extended lifetime of approximately 1.86X over Fail_Stop scheme, while ECP achieves a lifetime improvement of 2.68X. rPRAM achieves lifetime improvement of 2.72X, that is comparable to ECP at a fraction of ECP's cost.
+Using CACTI [2], we estimate that rPRAM incurs <1% area overheads (offchip and onchip) and uses off-the-shelf components without having to custom design the PCM chip.

 Fig. 1.
-Effective capacity of PCM main memory versus the total number of writes issued to the main memory.
+Effective capacity of PCM Main Memory versus the total number of writes issued to the main memory.